Study Politics, Philosophy and Economics at Charles University in Prague

 A three-year BA that unites politics, philosophy and economics taught in English.

-You’ll learn to connect power, values and incentives so you can make sense of complex issues and turn analysis into decisions at Charles University in Prague, the oldest university in Central Europe founded in 1348.
+You will learn to make sense of the current world and turn analysis into decisions at Charles University in Prague, the oldest university in Central Europe founded in 1348.

 How you learn